ajcubeta/jl-archive-email/README.md

     * TrackOpens
     * TrackLinks

-* Save it to CSV ...
+* Save it to PostgreSQL DB then generate it to CSV ...
   * TotalCount
     ```
     puts data["TotalCount"]